NCAR/climate-primer-water/doc/ch3_baselines.rst

     |image3|

-    **Climate** is the statistical representation of weather over days, months, seasons, years, decades and longer
+    **Climate** is the statistical representation of weather over days, months, seasons, years, decades, and longer

     |image4|

     **A weather prediction, or forecast,** describes the near-term likelihood of a weather event such as a specific occurrence of rain or snow and/or the expected change in temperature.
 A weather forecast, for example, might read, "colder with a 70% chance of snow this afternoon."

-    **A climate prediction**, on the other hand, might call for below average precipitation and near average temperature over the next 30 days.`
+    **A climate prediction,** on the other hand, might call for below-average precipitation and near-average temperature over the next 30 days.`

-    **Climate model output:** used to generate statistics of weather phenomena`
+    **Climate-model output:** used to generate statistics of weather phenomena`

       -Mean and variability of precipitation and temperature